 Stewardship teams have emerged from all of the working groups to nurture efforts to move Lab recommendations from ideas to action.
-However, new fund development efforts are required to sustain this important work - whether from CMHC or other sources.
+However, new fund development efforts are required to sustain this important work.

 Recommendation: Align the mandates of the Canada Infrastructure Bank and the CMHC to Incentivize Lending to Scale Up Green Co-op and Affordable Purpose Built Rental